pacifics/PassDao/README.md

 - Execute decision and order a work from a contractor (after and according to the votes of a board meeting)

-- Buy shares: allows funding the DAO according to an approved funding proposal

-- Buy shares and promote a proposal:  allows buying shares in order to pay a contractor according to an approved contractor proposal.
+- Buy shares for proposal: allows funding the DAO according to an approved funding proposal or allows buying shares in order to pay a contractor according to an approved contractor proposal.

 =